zynexiz/RenameMyTVSeries/README.md

 <h2>Purpose of Rename My TV Series</h2>
 <p>Originally the application was built as a purpose to learn more about <a title="Lazarus Pascal - Free, Delphi 7 like, developers environment" href="https://www.lazarus-ide.org/">Lazarus Pascal</a> and cross-platform development.</p>
-<p>In the meanwhile, my tool is being used be a lot of users to help them rename TV-Series files.<br />
+<p>In the meanwhile, the tool is being used be a lot of users to help them rename TV-Series files.<br />
 Just keep in mind that this tool is not to promote illegal downloading or illegal sharing of copyrighted materials.
 It&#8217;s just a handy tool to occasionally rename some of your TV show files.</p>
 <p>The philosophy is a simple work flow; you have a few odd named TV Show episodes and you&#8217;d like to give them a proper name, based on the TV Show name, season, episode and title of the episode.
 This has been expanded with features like resolution, year, data first aired, etc.</p>
 <p>This tool by no means pretends to be anything else than just that.</p>